What is an LDR (Light Sensor)? Working Principle & Uses

 LDR Pin Configuration

-LDR Circuit Example
+Simple LDR Circuit Example

 Simple LDR circuit example

-• The LDR senses light intensity.
+• The LDR senses the light level.

-• A resistor forms a voltage divider.
+• The fixed resistor forms a voltage divider.

-• The output voltage changes according to light conditions.
+• The output voltage changes with light.

-Applications of LDR
+Applications of LDR Sensor

 • Automatic street lights